 In Japan you can sample some of the yummiest food in the world.
 You can also soak in natural hot springs, wind your way through the forests and tackle mountainous terrain.
 In fact Japan’s mountains are breathtaking in every sense of the word, and around 80% of the country is uninhabited.

 But that’s not all.
 Japan’s polite, careful drivers help to make this one of the safer cycling destinations in the world.
-Add to that smooth roads in the centre of the country offering challenging climbs, paths through the river valleys and a cycling culture, and you pretty much have the perfect place.
+Add to that smooth roads in the centre of the country offering challenging climbs, paths through the river valleys and a cycling culture, and it won’t come as a surprise we think it one of the best countries for cycling.

 Matsumoto Castle in Nagano prefecture at early morning